5 Brain-Boosting Foods That Should Be In Every Kitchen

 Why eat it?
 One reason brain function declines is the oxidation and inflammation of the neurons in your brain.
 A compound in turmeric called curcumin inhibits a neurotoxin that’s been linked to neurodegenerative disorders and shows promise as both an anti-oxidation and anti-inflammatory agent.

 How to eat it: Fresh turmeric root probably isn’t the most grocery-store friendly, but you’ll definitely find it in the spice aisle.
-It’s got a peppery, almost mustard-like flavor and will turn just about anything it’s in contact with a lovely golden color.
+It’s got a peppery, almost mustard-like flavor and will turn just about anything it’s in contact with to a lovely golden color.
 You’ll see it used in Indian and African cuisine, so choosing recipes from those areas of the world is a good way to start experimenting with turmeric.

 Why eat it?
 You’re probably already heard that blueberries are high in antioxidants, which certainly helps promote brain health.
 They also contain flavonoids, compounds which are thought to enhance memory.
 Flavonoids have been shown to enhance spatial memory in both animals and humans, and fruit-derived flavonoids are thought to be especially potent, making blueberries a perfect choice.